nordic-institute/REST-adapter-service/README.md

 The Rest Adapter Service builds DEB package for use with Ubuntu and siblings using the [jdeb Maven plugin](https://github.com/tcurdt/jdeb).

-`mvn -f src/pom.xml clean package -P package-deb`
+Different profiles exist for building for Debians with Upstart (Ubuntu 14) and Debians with Systemd (Ubuntu 16).

 Note that when building snapshot versions (i.e. `pom.xml` version string contains `SNAPSHOT`) the resulting package will contain a timestamp to make upgrading existing packages easy.

+## Debians with Upstart (Ubuntu 14)

+`mvn -f src/pom.xml clean package -P package-deb14`

+## Debians with Systemd (Ubuntu 16)

+`mvn -f src/pom.xml clean package -P package-deb16`

 ## RPM Packaging